StevenNunez/tsiege.github.io/source/_posts/2014-10-22-spaghetti-to-object-oriented-javascript.markdown

 My interface is simple.
 All parts of the graphs just need to add themselves to the chart via an `#addToChart` method.
 The object that would call the `#addToChart` method would only care if they had implented their own version; it does not need to know how each object performs the method, just that it does.

-Using the sets of functions I mentioned in the previous section I began creating my constructors, for example the function that created the main SVG became it's a constructor function with all of it's related functions becoming methods on the constructor's prototype.
+Using the sets of functions I mentioned in the previous section I began creating my constructors, for example the function that created the main SVG became its constructor function with all of its related functions becoming methods on the constructor's prototype.

 Once I had all the separate parts of the graph made into constructors with functions attached to the prototype as methods, I could then begin implementing the `#addToMap` method for each prototype.